openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 ## Constraints

 - **LazyForEach** must be used in a container component.
 Only the [List](../reference/apis-arkui/arkui-ts/ts-container-list.md), [Grid](../reference/apis-arkui/arkui-ts/ts-container-grid.md), [Swiper](../reference/apis-arkui/arkui-ts/ts-container-swiper.md), and [WaterFlow](../reference/apis-arkui/arkui-ts/ts-container-waterflow.md) components support lazy loading (that is, only the visible part and a small amount of data before and after the visible part are loaded for caching).
 For other components, all data is loaded at once.
-- **LazyForEach** must create one and only one child component in each iteration.
+- In each iteration, only one child component must be created for **LazyForEach**.
+That is, the child component generation function of **LazyForEach** has only one root component.
 - The generated child components must be allowed in the parent container component of **LazyForEach**.
 - **LazyForEach** can be included in an **if/else** statement, and can also contain such a statement.
 - The ID generation function must generate a unique value for each piece of data.
 Rendering issues will arise with components assigned duplicate IDs.